johnhewi/Quickbase_Codepage_Hero/README.md

 This will use the credentials that quickbase already has stored from your session.

-("Null" is required for now as the first parameter to ensure backwards compatibility, but this will be changed in the future.)

-You can also use a user token (str) and realm url (str) to instantiate a client object:
+Alternatively, you can use a user token (str) and realm url (str) to instantiate a client object:

 ```javascript
 const client_object = new client(user_token, realm_url)